 Groups from off campus who are interested in reserving space may contact Conference Services Bureau at 321-309-EVENT (3836).

-How do I request set-up for volleyball, badminton, wallyball, etc.?
+How do I request set-up for volleyball and badminton?

-Please ask a staff member at the Control Desk in our lobby.
+Please ask a staff member at the Clemente Center front desk.
 To preserve the condition of the equipment and increase its life span, all courts need to be set up by Clemente Center staff members only.

 Why must participants in the Weight Room be 14 years of age or older?